python-pillow/Pillow/README.rst

 The API documentation included with PIL has been converted (from HTML) to reStructured text (via pandoc) and is now `hosted by readthedocs.org <http://pillow.readthedocs.org>`_.

-What follows is the original PIL 1.1.7 README contents.
+..
+Note:: What follows is the original PIL 1.1.7 README contents.

 Python Imaging Library
 ======================